 Maybe you’ve been hosting short-term vacation rentals for a while now, and just want to become more competitive – or perhaps, this is your first time?
-I’m a big believer that locally owned vacation rentals are better than hotels.
-I think VR properties can be lucrative sources of income, if they’re done properly.
+I’m a big believer that locally-owned vacation rentals are better than hotels.
+I think vacation rental properties can be lucrative sources of income if they’re done properly.
 There’s also more potential for value (as a guest), as the accommodations and costs associated can be much better than a hotel.
-I spend my days interacting with VR hosts from every walk of life, and I’m lucky.
+I spend my days interacting with vacation rental hosts from every walk of life, and I’m lucky.
 I’ve met some very cool people and gathered some useful data along the way.
 Everyone has their own unique spin with hosting.
 In this article, I outline some of the best tips I’ve gathered, from some seriously awe-inspiring hosts.

-Clutter-free, clean, and bright are just a few adjectives describing a perfect vacation-rental.
+Clutter-free, clean, and bright are just a few adjectives describing a perfect vacation rental.
 Do you have a welcome package and pamphlet directory for your guests?
 You should.
 Add amenities like hair care products, your favorite snacks (maybe something local?), perhaps a nice bottle of red wine?
-It’s all tax-deductible, including any furniture or home-improvement used directly for your VR.
+It’s all tax-deductible, including any furniture or home improvement used directly for your vacation rental.
 When I’m staying at a hotel, I make sure to ask the concierge about local attractions and places to eat – You’re the concierge!
 Have a binder set aside with any information they could possibly need, including your contact, local emergency phone numbers, wifi network credentials, TV/entertainment center instructions, and any other off-site recommendations.
-Chances are, there’s a locals-favorite hangout that could help make their stay unforgettable.
+Chances are, there’s a local-favorite hangout that could help make their stay unforgettable.

-Packing only the bare necessities, spend a night or two at your vacation-rental.
-The purpose of this, is to benchmark the guest experience.
-You’re most likely going to notice a few things that you may have forgotten or could use room for improvement.
+Packing only the bare necessities, spend a night or two at your vacation rental.
+The purpose of this is to benchmark the guest experience.
+You’re most likely going to notice a few things that you may have forgotten or that could use improvement.
 It’ll give you the final chance to craft a picture-perfect guest experience.

 Bypass physical keys entirely, eliminating the need to send anything physical through the mail, and making it foolproof that a guest can’t lock themselves out.
 A good smart lock will enable you to program punch-in codes, making it easy to create and delete unique codes for guests.
 Some of the nicer ones will even sync into the wifi network, allowing you to change and manage codes remotely.
 Setup is easy, installation only takes a few minutes.
 Some will integrate with home security, depending on your equipment.